 The UW-Whitewater Bachelor of Business Administration in Economics requires a minimum of 120 credits, including:

 Economics is also available as a minor through the College of Letters and Science for both business and non-business students.
-Requirements can be found in the Course Catalog, or in the College of Business and Economics listing of minors and certificates.
+Requirements can be found in the College of Business and Economics listing of minors and certificates.

 Economics majors are not limited to economist positions, however.
 The mathematical, analytical and critical thinking skills developed through the curriculum and co-curricular activities lay a strong foundation for nearly any career path.

-American Family Insurance, Epic, Performance Trust Capital Partners, Sentry Insurance, U.S. Bank
+American Family Insurance, Batteries Plus Bulbs, Epic, Kansasa Financial Services, Sentry Insurance, U.S. Bank

-Business Analyst, Client Service Analyst, Data Analyst, Securities Specialist, Statistical Analyst
+Business Analyst, Client Success Analyst, Data Analyst, Product Analyst, Securities Specialist, Statistical Analyst

 1 Bureau of Labor and Statistics - Occupational Handbook: Economists